EngineerBetter/engineerbetter-hugo/content/blog/concourse-is-awesome.md

 So, why do people choose Concourse for big, important projects?

+### Containerised

+Everything runs in containers.
+Everything.
+Without exception.

+There is no way that your builds can fail due to a polluted workspace, or environment variables bleeding from one job to another (I'm looking at you, Jenkins).

 ### Pipelines

 The primary unit of Concourse is the [pipeline](https://concourse-ci.org/pipelines.html).
-It was built around pipelines from the very beginning, and so doesn't have 'tacked on' pipeline support like some legacy CI/CD servers (I'm looking at you, Jenkins).
+It was built around pipelines from the very beginning, and so doesn't have 'tacked on' pipeline support like some legacy CI/CD servers (I'm looking at you again, Jenkins).

 <a href="https://ci.engineerbetter.com/teams/main/pipelines/concourse-tasks" target="_blank">
   <figure>